 Well, we're not practicing institutionalized eugenics anymore, and IQ scores no longer restrict where we can go and what job we can have, so is all the controversy gone from IQ testing?
 Not hardly.
 It was gone, for the most part, until the 1994 publication of The Bell Curve: Intelligence and Class Structure in American Life, a book by Harvard experimental psychologist Richard Herrnstein and conservative political scientist Charles Murray.
 The controversy came raging back with a vengeance.
-The Bell Curve's central thesis pointed out many inconvenient and politically incorrect sociopolitical implications of IQ scores.
+In one chapter, The Bell Curve pointed out a number of inconvenient (and politically incorrect) sociopolitical implications of IQ scores.

-The nice way of summarizing it is that intelligence is the strongest predictor of factors such as professional success, criminal activity, and divorce rates, and thus correlates strongly with various sociopolitical and ethnic groups across the country.
-The harsh way of summarizing its most controversial chapters is that blacks are less intelligent than whites.
+In short, intelligence is the strongest predictor of factors such as professional success, criminal activity, and divorce rates, and thus correlates strongly with various sociopolitical and ethnic groups across the country.
+A harsh way of summarizing the controversial chapter — which misses its point — is that blacks are less intelligent than whites.
 This finding triggered a tsunami of academic and popular criticism that publisher Free Press rode all the way to the bank, and that kept The Bell Curve squarely on the best-seller list.

 The most troubling finding by the authors was that intelligence appeared to be the result of a combination of both nature and nurture.
 In simplified terms, this means that race plays at least some role in determining intelligence.
 The criticism of this claim came from many different directions: That Herrnstein and Murray had used flawed weighting in their statistical measurements; that their studies were improperly controlled; that they'd ignored contradictory research; and that they'd based their research on unproven assumptions.
 Unfortunately it's nearly hopeless for a layperson to try and evaluate either the claims or the criticism; one quickly discovers that the statistics involved are extremely complex.